New technique images cellular proteins with near-molecular resolution.

 The scientists published the details of the new technique in the August 10, 2006, edition of Science Express, an advance online publication of the journal Science.

-The prototype for the new microscope was assembled in September 2005 in the living room of one of the inventors, Harald Hess, who will soon become director of the applied physics and instrumentation group at Janelia Farm.
-Hess collaborated on the project with colleague Eric Betzig, who is now a group leader at Janelia Farm.
+The prototype for the new microscope was assembled in September 2005 in the living room of one of the inventors, Harald Hess, who will soon become director of the applied physics and instrumentation group at Janelia.
+Hess collaborated on the project with colleague Eric Betzig, who is now a group leader at Janelia.
 The assembly and underlying conceptual work on the microscope were personally funded with $25,000 each from Hess and Betzig.

 When Betzig and Hess began to develop the concept, the two scientists were unemployed.
 Both were in the midst of contemplating their careers and how they could best impact the science world.
 They knew that there was a need for new technology to image cells with resolution greatly superior to what was currently available, and they hoped they had the skills to solve that problem.